elendili/algorithms/README.md

 Hi, this project is my personal junkyard.
-These are not droids which you are looking for.
+These are not droids you are looking for.